Remi-Gau/check_my_code/README.md

 #### recursive

-BOOLEAN: if set to true this will check the .m files in all the subfolders. (default: false)
+BOOLEAN: if set to true this will check the `.m` files in all the sub-folders. (default: false)

 #### cplx_thrs